Multi-View Attention Multiple-Instance Learning Enhanced by LLM Reasoning for Cognitive Distortion Detection: Introduction

 Recently, there have been active attempts to automatically detect cognitive distortions in mental health-related texts by utilizing the advanced language comprehension and reasoning capabilities of large language models (LLMs) \citep{chen2023, qi2023}.
-However, most existing studies treat utterances as single, unstructured inputs, returning predictions for the entire text without considering the internal psychological structure of the utterance.
+However, most existing studies have treated utterances as single, unstructured inputs, returning predictions for the entire text without considering the internal psychological structure of each utterance.
 In particular, they overlook the fact that different cognitive distortions may arise from distinct aspects of an utterance—such as emotion, logic, or behavior—and that these components interact to shape distorted thinking.
 As a result, the interplay of such psychological factors often remains underrepresented, limiting interpretability and the granularity of model inference.
-Moreover, multiple cognitive distortions often occur together in a single utterance, and the semantic similarity between types can lead to differences in interpretation between experts or difficulties in establishing a gold standard \citep{suputra2023}.
+Moreover, multiple cognitive distortions often occur together in a single utterance, and the semantic similarity between types can lead to differences in interpretation among experts and difficulties in establishing a gold standard \citep{suputra2023}.

-To overcome these limitations, we propose a new cognitive distortion detection framework inspired by the Multiple-Instance Learning (MIL) structure \citep{dietterich1997}, in which an utterance is defined as a bag, and each of the multiple cognitive distortion expressions inferred by an LLM is considered as an instance to make a final decision.
-Each instance includes the predicted distortion type, its associated sentence, and a salience score assigned by the LLM, which is incorporated into the final prediction through weighted aggregation within the MIL structure.
+To address these challenges, we propose a new cognitive distortion detection framework inspired by the Multiple-Instance Learning (MIL) structure \citep{dietterich1997}, in which an utterance is defined as a bag, and each of the multiple cognitive distortion expressions inferred by an LLM is considered an instance to make a final decision.
+Each instance includes the predicted distortion type, its associated sentence, and a salience score assigned by the LLM, which was incorporated into the final prediction through weighted aggregation within the MIL structure.

-In addition, we designed this study to enable more precise and interpretable cognitive distortion reasoning by decomposing utterances into three psychologically grounded components---Emotion, Logic, and Behavior (ELB)---and inputting them into the LLM along with the original text.
-This approach moves beyond previous methods that rely solely on a single-text input, enabling more precise and interpretable prediction of complex, overlapping cognitive distortions in real-world utterances.
+In addition, we designed this study to enable more precise and interpretable cognitive distortion reasoning by decomposing each utterance into three psychologically grounded components—Emotion, Logic, and Behavior (ELB)—and inputting them into the LLM along with the original text.
+This approach moves beyond previous methods that relied solely on a single-text input, enabling more precise and interpretable prediction of complex, overlapping cognitive distortions in real-world utterances.